 Motorola G8 Review Verdict

 Motorola has been on a roll with its impressive cheap Android phones lately, and the G8 is another winning model from the series.
-It will give all but the most demanding of users the features that they need from a phone in 2020.
+It will give all but the most demanding of users the features that they need from a phone.

 Sure, it doesn’t do one thing particularly well, nor does it have any truly innovative features.
 But, for less than $200, you can’t really expect it to.
 Instead, you get a well-judged phone that ticks all the boxes without making a fuss.